tableau/extensions-api/docs/trex_debugging.md

 ---

-#### Enabling debugging from the Debug Options menu

-Due to changes in the start-up sequence, you can no longer enable remote debugging by selecting **Debugging Enabled** from the **Debug Options** menu in the dashboard.
-To enable debugging, you must add the `--remote-debugging-port=8696` option to the command used to start Tableau.
-You can still select the **Pause before Loading** option and set breakpoints to debug initialization and loading issues.

 #### Refreshed Page Fails
-Unfortunately, due to a bug with our embedded browser, refreshing a loaded page doesn't properly setup the communication between Tableau and the extension.
+Unfortunately, due to a bug with the embedded browser in Tableau, refreshing a loaded page doesn't properly setup the communication between Tableau and the extension.
 This means that triggering a page reload will cause your extension to stop working.
 It's important to note that the **Reload** menu option actually tears down and re-creates the browser control, which means you'll need to establish a new debugging sessions whenever you click **Reload**.
 For more information, see [What Happens When You Reload an Extension]({{site.baseurl}}/docs/trex_reload.html).